- Award Previous Experience

 - SBC-8 EXAMINATION OF PREMISES: (If applicable)

-familiar with the specifications.
-The failure of any bidder to receive
+and be familiar with the specifications.
+The failure of any bidder to receive or examine

-or examine any documents or to visit the site and acquaint himself with
+any documents or to visit the site and acquaint himself with conditions there existing

 Site Examination: The site may be examined by contacting the University's technical contact cited on the bid form.
 By submitting a bid, the bidder agrees and warrants that the bidder has examined the site and determined that the specifications are adequate to produce the desired result.
 No claims for any extra compensation will be allowed for any reason in the production of the result specified or shown because of inadequate or improper specifications.
 The Contractor shall furnish any and all extras and make any changes needed to produce the required result to the satisfaction of UTC.